pschichtel/JavaCAN/README.md

 ## What works?

 * Creating and binding CAN_RAW sockets
-* Sending and receiving standard CAN frames with and without EFF
+* Sending and receiving standard CAN and CAN-FD frames with and without EFF
 * Setting filters
 * Getting and setting all supported socket options
 * Rough test coverage

 ## What is missing?

-* CAN-FD support is missing, but would be simple to add
 * Support for other CAN protocols (e.g. BCM)

 ## Supported platforms